-Lessor's Risk Only (LRO) Insurance, is a specialized insurance product specifically crafted for owners of commercial properties like office buildings, retail spaces, restaurants and warehouses.
+Lessor's Risk Only (LRO) Insurance is a specialized insurance product specifically crafted for owners of commercial properties like office buildings, retail spaces, restaurants, and warehouses.
 It typically covers perils such as fire, vandalism, and sometimes theft, providing essential financial protection for property owners who lease out their commercial spaces.
+This type of property coverage helps mitigate risks associated with tenant activities and shared spaces.

 As a commercial property owner, the choice between Landlord's Insurance and Building Lessor's Risk Only (LRO) Insurance hinges on the nature of your property and leasing arrangements.